 Here is a copy of our Balance Sheet for the financial year which ended 31 March 2023.

-Our board of directors oversees all our work, monitors our performance and helps us to set our yearly plans and budgets.
-There are seven directors at any one time.
-Two places on the board are available for directors elected by the community members.
-Directors commit to attend meetings every six weeks and may also chair an advisory group.
+Our board of directors oversees all our work, monitors our performance and helps us to set our long term strategy and yearly plans and budgets.
+Under our current rules the board can have 9 members: 3 non-executive directors, 3 community directors (voted for by our community members), 1 director nominated by City of York council, the chief executive officer and a staff director (elected by Explore staff).
+All directors are volunteers and give their time for free.
 Each member of the board has a duty and responsibility to protect the interests of Explore and ensure the organisation is well run.
 Members of the board are not to represent their own interests or that of any other organisation they have a role in.